sannijesufemi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 tail -n 10 /etc/passwd - This will display the last ten lines of the content of the file passwd in the /etc directory

-Head n 10 /etc/passwd - This will display the first ten lines of the content of the file passwd in the /etc directory
+head -n 10 /etc/passwd - This will display the first ten lines of the content of the file passwd in the /etc directory

 cat iacta | Head -3 | Tail -1 - This will display the third line of the content of the file iacta

+Task 7

+ls -la > ls_cwd_content - This saves and write the content of the current working directory to the file ls_cwd_content

+tail -n 1 iacta > iacta